 Implicit surfaces

-The basic principle behind drawing these 2D shapes is called implicit surfaces, and it relies on a arbitrary shape function which for a given point in your image returns the distance to your shape surface or boundary from that given point.
-This is visualized in fig. 1.
+The basic principle behind drawing these 2D shapes is called implicit surfaces.
+It relies on an arbitrary shape function that returns the distance to your shape surface or boundary from a given point in your image.
+This is visualized in Fig. 1.

 The distances any shape function should return are highlighted in red.
 To actually be able to draw a shape, we need to distinguish whether a point lies inside the shape or not.
 We make the arbitrary decision that a negative distance lies inside a shape, and a positive distance means that the point lies outside the shape.